 All sub-profiles can also be shared in plenum for everyone to discuss various groups’ importance for different processes in the organization; or what could be improved in communication between teams and departments.

-Sub-group function costs additional NOK 2500 + VAT totally for up to 10 groups.
+Sub-group function costs additional EUR 250 totally for up to 20 groups.
+(USD 280 outside Europe).

 Use the Sub-group check box in the ordering form.